ShimejiAnna4191/Random-word/README.md

 a word guessing game on CLI app

 # stats

-language: c++
+* Language: c++
-compiler: gcc, clang
+* Compiler: gcc, clang
-difficulty: normal (mainly the documentation is too much, btw the code logic is not too difficult) time to do project: 7h32p
+* Difficulty: normal (mainly the documentation is too much, btw the code logic is not too difficult)
+* Time to do project: 7h32p
-documentation: learncpp, cppreference
+* Documentation: learncpp, cppreference
-GPT or AI help: no
+* GPT or AI help: no
-Refer to code from elsewhere: yes
+* Refer to code from elsewhere: yes